klebgenomics/Kleborate/docs/source/kpsc_modules.rst

    -m klebsiella_pneumo_complex__cipro_prediction

-Ciprofloxacin resistance prediction is performed based on assigning the genome to one of ten genotype profiles, based on (i) number of mutations in the quinolone resistance determining region (QRDR) of GyrA and ParC; (ii) number of plasmid-mediated quinolone resistance (PMQR) genes (i.e., *qep* and *qnr* genes); and (iii) the presence or absence of *aac(6`)-Ib-cr*.
+Ciprofloxacin resistance prediction is performed based on assigning the genome to one of ten genotype profiles, based on:

+(i) number of mutations in the quinolone resistance determining region (QRDR) of GyrA and ParC; (ii) number of plasmid-mediated quinolone resistance (PMQR) genes (i.e., *qep* and *qnr* genes); and (iii) the presence or absence of *aac(6`)-Ib-cr*.

 Each genotype profile is associated with a ciprofloxacin phenotype, in the form of a categorical assignment (wildtype S, nonwildtype I, nonwildtype R) and a minimum inhibitory concentration (MIC).

-The association of each genotype profile with a phenotype is based on analysis of ~13 thousand genomes, by the KlebNET Genotype-Phenotype Consortium, and the strength of the evidence from this data set is indicated in the **Positive predictive value** and **MIC** columns.
+The association of each genotype profile with a phenotype is based on analysis of ~13 thousand genomes, by the `KlebNET-GSP AMR Genotype-Phenotype Group <https://klebnet.org/amrgenopheno/>`_, and the strength of the evidence from this data set is indicated in the **Positive predictive value** and **MIC** columns.
 The positive predictive value of the genotype profile is expressed as the raw number of genomes with that genotype, and the number of those which possess the associated phenotype.
 The **MIC** column indicates the median MIC value, and interquartile range of all MIC values, for isolates with this genotype profile.

 The development and validation of the ciprofloxacin resistance prediction classifier is detailed in this preprint: `preprint link here once available`.

 .. list-table::
-   :header-rows: 0

    * - **Genotype profile**
      - **Phenotype prediction**